nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a large number of clients
+* Needs to manage a large number of contacts
-* has a busy schedule with many appointments and meetings
+* Has a busy schedule with many appointments and meetings
-* needs to know when he is free very quickly
+* Needs to know when he is free very quickly
-* can type fast
+* May need documents or information related to contacts or meetings
-* prefers typing to mouse interactions
+* Prefers keyboard over mouse interactions for on-the-go usage
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using apps with text-based inputs

-**Value proposition**: Allows efficient management of a large list of contacts together with a schedule, providing an integrated solution for work-related issues.
+**Value proposition**: Allows efficient management of a large list of contacts together with a schedule, providing an integrated solution for tracking work-related information.

 ### User stories